agmarco/SNC-Distortion-Check/README.md

 ## Hot Module Replacement

-To enable hot module replacement, cd into the `client` directory and run:
+You can enable hot module replacement using:

-    yarn webpack:hot
+    yarn build:hot